-The Nikon Z50 is a much smaller camera than the Z6 and Z7, but clearly shares the same design DNA.
+The Nikon Z50 is a much smaller camera than Nikon's full frame 'Z' models, but it clearly shares the same design DNA.
 Despite its small size, it has a good grip and good external controls, and the retracting 16-50mm kit lens is remarkable not just for its pancake lens dimensions but for its overall performance.
-Nikon may have come to the APS-C mirrorless market comparatively late, but it's come in with a camera that has so many good points it's hard to know where to start – but we will highlight the 4K video, 11fps shooting... and the fact that its Z mount is identical to that on the larger cameras, so you can use dedicated Nikkor Z DX lenses, full frame Nikkor Z lenses and regular Nikon DSLR lenses via the FTZ adaptor.
+Nikon may have come to the APS-C mirrorless market comparatively late, but it's come in with a camera that has so many good points it's hard to know where to start – but we will highlight the 4K video, 11fps shooting... and the fact that its Z mount is identical to that on the larger cameras, so you can use dedicated Nikkor Z DX lenses, full frame Nikkor Z lenses and regular Nikon DSLR lenses via the FTZ adapter.
 Best of all, the Z50 is terrific value, especially when bought as a twin-lens kit.
-We would like to see a few more DX lenses coming out, though.
+This is a great value camera for both beginners and enthusiasts, though we would like to see a few more DX lenses coming out.

 Read more: Nikon Z50 review